mumud/rn-expo-boilerplate/components/ui/icons/README.md

 ## 🔧 Maintenance

-- Untuk menambah ikon baru, edit hanya file `icons.ts`
+- To add new icons, edit only the `icons.ts` file
-- Untuk menghapus ikon, hapus dari `icons.ts` dan update exports
+- To remove icons, delete from `icons.ts` and update exports
-- Untuk rename, update di bagian exports dengan alias
+- To rename, update in the exports section with alias

-Struktur ini memberikan balance antara simplicity, maintainability, dan backward compatibility! 🚀
+This structure provides a balance between simplicity, maintainability, and backward compatibility! 🚀